Ajgautam01/Final-Report/README.md

 When the system is restarted, you will get a login window.
 Sign in to your system with the username and password that you created earlier.

-# Week 2 Installation of Android Studio
+# Week 2 Android Studio

 ### Installation Guide of Gladiater Project